manuel-serrano/hiphop/doc/api.md

 when the guard is true, WeakAbort preempts its body only after the instant which made the guard true.

+It supports the same attributes than Abort statement.

 ### <hiphop.suspend> ###
 [:@glyphicon glyphicon-tag tag]